So… it is time!

 As your body gets ready to nourish the new addition, your uterine lining is developing while secreting follicle-stimulating hormones that stimulate the egg to mature.
 The entire process of fertilization can take anywhere from 12-24 hours in total, which may seem like a very short time for such a blessed event to occur.

 Defined as 2 weeks pregnant, you may feel a little overwhelmed with all the information you are receiving regarding conception and the beginning of gestation, but do not worry.
-There are many other parents who have come before you that were unsure and have managed to bring a new baby into the world without any complications.
+Just make love, avoid any drugs, and take your prenatal vitamins! :-)

 Diary of a Daughter

-But it’s been a long time now, trying to conceive and it is so difficult to remain positive.
+But it’s been a long time now, trying to conceive and it is so difficult to stay positive.

 Do you believe you might be 2 weeks pregnant?
-Please share your experiences and thoughts by leaving a comment below!
+Let’s create a pregnancy diary together!
+Share your thoughts and experiences of this week by leaving a comment below!

 - Becoming pregnant during your period – possible?